Inspiring Academic Excellence

 Academic Resources & Information

-View our High School Profile for important information about our mission, graduation requirements, college stats and more!
+View our Middle School Profile for important information about our mission, graduation requirements, college stats and more!

 The Hillcrest Christian School Bible department has an extensive biblical studies program.
 Our students will learn how to apply the Bible in today’s world.
 Our Bible teachers make the Bible experience relevant, applicable and meaningful for students.
 Students will gain biblical knowledge & understanding of Biblical figures, historical events, themes of the Old & New Testament and life lessons from the Word of God, especially from the teachings of Jesus Christ.
 Students will ensure the Word of God goes beyond knowledge as they undertake the spiritual discipline of Bible memorization to allow God's Word to penetrate the heart.
 Students will also engage in service experiences to bring their knowledge of the Bible into practical everyday life.
 By the time our students graduate from Hillcrest Christian School they will have a thorough comprehension and understanding of the Old and New Testament of Scripture.
 Students will also be able to understand what it means to live an abundant life in Jesus Christ as a Christian & learn the spiritual disciplines necessary to live out a healthy and vibrant relationship with Jesus Christ.